Excellent: 4.9/ 5 ★★★★★ based on 124 reviews

 Local and national bus services connect Glasgow Airport with the rest of Scotland and the UK.
 You can reach the city centre in just 15 minutes using the Express 500 service, operated by First Glasgow.

 Buses depart from right outside the terminal building and run 24 hours a day except for Christmas Day.
 Buses terminate at the Buchanan Bus Station in the city, also stopping near Central and Queen Street train stations.

 Other bus services to and from the airport include the First 77 Hospital Connect via Renfrew, Braehead shopping centre and Partick, the Citylink 914,915 and 917 connecting Skye via Loch Lomond and the 977 to Oban.

-The closest train station to Glasgow Airport is at Paisley Gilmore Street.
+The closest train station to Glasgow Airport is Paisley Gilmore Street.
 From here, a local bus service will connect you to the terminal, the McGills 757.

-In the city centre itself, trains from Queen St and Central Station connect Glasgow with the rest of Scotland and mainland UK.
+In the city centre itself, trains from Queen St and Central Station connect Glasgow with the rest of Scotland and the mainland UK.
 Details of train services can be found at ScotRail and National Rail Enquiries

 Travelling to the airport by taxi is a relaxing way to arrive ready for your flight.
 Booking a taxi means no last-minute worries about getting lost, or stuck in traffic.
 Simply sit back and let the driver drop you right outside the terminal.